-- 5.4.4.1.2.
-The manufacturer shall declare the types of severe vehicle failures and severe ALKS failures that will lead the ALKS to initiate a MRM immediately. - 5.5.
-Minimum Risk Manoeuvre - 5.5.1.
-During the minimum risk manoeuvre the vehicle shall be slowed down [ inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure], with an aim of achieving a deceleration demand not greater than 4.0 m/s.
+5.5.1.2.
+During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with an aim of achieving a deceleration demand not greater than 4.0 m/s2.